 Ways To Use Garlic Butter

-- Mix into mushrooms and veggies like zucchini, brussels sprouts, green beans or roasted spaghetti squash to make them extra tasty!
+- Mix garlic butter into mushrooms and veggies like zucchini, brussels sprouts, green beans or roasted spaghetti squash to make them extra tasty!

-- Scoop it into a small bowl and place atop a cheese board as a dip/spread option.
+- Scoop garlic butter into a small bowl and place atop a cheese board as a dip/spread option.

 - Add incredible flavor to any protein: chicken, steak, lamb chops or even seafood shrimp, salmon, rainbow trout.